John VII, Count of Nassau-Siegen

-Count John VII ‘the Middle’ of Nassau-Siegen (7 June 1561 – 27 September 1623), Johann VII. der Mittlere Graf von Nassau-Siegen, official titles: Graf zu Nassau, Katzenelnbogen, Vianden und Diez, Herr zu Beilstein, was since 1606 Count of Nassau-Siegen, a part of the County of Nassau, and the progenitor of the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau.
-He was one of the most important military theorists of his time, who introduced many innovations and inventions.
+Count John VII the Middle of Nassau-Siegen (7 June 1561 – 27 September 1623), Johann VII. der Mittlere Graf von Nassau-Siegen, official titles: Graf zu Nassau, Katzenelnbogen, Vianden und Diez, Herr zu Beilstein, was since 1606 Count of Nassau-Siegen, a part of the County of Nassau, and the progenitor of the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau.

+John was one of the most important military theorists of his time, who introduced many innovations and inventions.
 His Kriegsbuch contained all the military knowledge of his time, but also many new ideas, which made an essential contribution to the reform of the Dutch States Army by his cousin Maurice.
 John served in the Dutch States Army, was colonel general of the Palatinate and commander-in-chief of the Swedish army.
 His reputation reached far beyond the borders of the Holy Roman Empire.
+As a mediator, John successfully continued the example set by his grandfather William the Rich.

 Biography

-John was born at Siegen Castle on 7 June 1561 as the second son of Count John VI ‘the Elder’ of Nassau-Siegen and his first wife Landgravine Elisabeth of Leuchtenberg.
+John was born at Siegen Castle on 7 June 1561 as the second son of Count John VI the Elder of Nassau-Siegen and his first wife Landgravine Elisabeth of Leuchtenberg.

-John first attended the Counts’ School in Siegen and then – in 1576 – went to the Heidelberg University together with his three oldest brothers William Louis, George and Philip and his cousin Maurice of Nassau, but left the university the following year at his father’s request.
-He did not regret his departure at all, because he found ‘das Studieren nicht anmutig’ (‘studying not graceful’).
-John got involved early in the administration, finances and military affairs of his father’s county.
+John first attended the Counts' School in Siegen and then – in 1576 – went to the Heidelberg University together with his three oldest brothers William Louis, George and Philip and his cousin Maurice of Nassau, but left the university the following year at his father's request.
+He did not regret his departure at all, because he found "das Studieren nicht anmutig" ("studying not graceful").
+John got involved early in the administration, finances and military affairs of his father's county.

-John ‘the Elder’ had plans to reorganise the finances of the county of Nassau-Siegen through a rich marriage of his son, but when John ‘the Middle’ declared that he had already given his heart, the father did not make the slightest attempt to let political reason prevail over the son’s wish.
+John the Elder had plans to reorganise the finances of the county of Nassau-Siegen through a rich marriage of his son, but when John the Middle declared that he had already given his heart, the father did not make the slightest attempt to let political reason prevail over the son's wish.
 This speaks for the characters of father and son, who always got along very well and complemented each other in the best way.
-By his marriage in 1581 to Countess Magdalene of Waldeck-Wildungen (like his grandmother Countess Juliane of Stolberg-Wernigerode, widow of a count of Hanau-Münzenberg), John ‘the Middle’ strengthened the relations within the Wetterauer Grafenverein and thus contributed – even without a substantial financial contribution – to the strengthening of the House of Nassau.
+By his marriage in 1581 to Countess Magdalene of Waldeck-Wildungen (like his grandmother Countess Juliane of Stolberg-Wernigerode, widow of a count of Hanau-Münzenberg), John the Middle strengthened the relations within the Wetterauer Grafenverein and thus contributed – even without a substantial financial contribution – to the strengthening of the House of Nassau.